BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 ## Mt.
 Terajuma

 Fly over to Terajuma Beach then go up into the Deep Terajuma Jungle.

-Activate this Noctowl Statue, then prepare for a fight.
+You can view a secret scene here (TODO: how?)

+Prepare for a fight and head west.
 This one does not need to be won.

 !boss("TAPUKOKOJUNGLE", "Forest Field")